 A person with an eating disorder may have disturbed eating patterns or behaviours, and extreme concerns over the size, shape or weight of their body.
 Symptoms can include, but are not limited to:

-- obsessive thoughts about food, body size, shape or weight or eating patterns
+- frequent or obsessive thoughts about food, body size, shape or weight or eating patterns

 - rapid weight loss or gain or frequent changes in weight